SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera_controller.md

 | **LocalTriggerFrequency**  | Set the frequency of the second (local) set of camera frame triggers. |

 ##### Subjects
-Events and commands from the device are collected, in some cases processed, and passed to published subjects.
+Events and commands from the device are collected, in some cases processed, and passed to published `Subjects`.
-Here you set the names used for these subjects to identify these events, commands or data streams for this specific device.
+Here you set the names used for these `Subjects` to identify these events, commands or data streams for this specific device.
-Each of these subjects is published and becomes accessible in the bonsai editor's toolbox anywhere in the workflow using its name.
+Each of these `Subjects` is published and becomes accessible in the bonsai editor's toolbox anywhere in the workflow using its name.

 ###### Device events subjects